 Finalizing the deal will include the final approval of your mortgage, a meeting with your lawyer to finalize details like insurance and conditions, and the results of a title search.

 There's a lot to do before you move.
 Line up utilities and other services like phone, cable and internet.
 If you rent, you must give your landlord notice.
 Also, forward your mail to your new address and hire a moving company.
 Preparing these things well in advance will help you make a smooth transition to your new home.

 This is the day you legally get possession of the house.
 Your lawyer completes the paperwork (so the home is in your name), payments are finalized and you receive the deed and the keys.
 Congratulations on your new home!

-*When compared to an average commission of 5% plus tax on the sale price, rounded down to the nearest thousand.
+**When compared to an average commission of 5%, rounded down to the nearest thousand.
 May not include retribution paid to the buyer's agent, if any.